Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Whenever Jayesh leaves a building, it explodes in dramatic form while Chuck walks away nonchalantly.
-Having a home is difficult for Chuck.
+For a birthday prank, Jayesh put a gorilla's head on Francis Ford Coppola's bed while he was sleeping.

-Updated on: [15/6/2024]
+Updated on: [16/6/2024]
 <!-- #jokeEnd -->